 A downloadable game for Windows

-This is a free demo for yet unreleased spaceship building and fleet combat game Battlefleet Engineer.
+This is a free demo for spaceship building and fleet combat game Battlefleet Engineer.
 In this demo you can play randomly generated individual battles with premade ship designs and random fleet composition.
 Buy the full game from Steam!

 - RTS-style battles with up to dozens of ships per side.
 Fixed fleets, doesn't include building of units or resource management mechanics.